ruslandros/RepData_PeerAssessment1/PA1_template.md

 cleanData <- na.omit(ActivityData)

-# get the mean of steps for cleanData
+# get the mean of steps for all day and interval from the cleanData dataset
 # to be used as replacement for NAs in later stage

 mean(cleanData$steps)